somramnani/Psychic-Game/README.md

 A basic game where  the app randomly picks a letter, and the user has to guess which letter the app chose.

 ### What Is Used:
-HTML,CSS & JavaScript.</br>
+HTML, CSS & JavaScript.</br>
-Bootstrap is also used for styling.
+Bootstrap is used for styling.

 ### Game Features:
 - Wins: (# of times the user has guessed the letter correctly).